-Category: fedora (Page 1 of 6)
+Category: Fedora (Page 1 of 6)

 Fedora’s revised mission

 Coming up with convincing vision and mission in a corporate environment is never easy – in fact, I think it’s one of the most difficult things you can do.
 Setting a clear and crisp vision is crucial to create an aligned organisation.
 Refining down into an elevator-pitch sized statement while avoiding generalisations, platitudes and (frankly) abstract jibberish is practically impossible.
-Doing so outside a corporate environment I think is even more difficult – money is at least a straightforward motivation to hang a hat on.

 Read More